Discovery and exploration of the Solar System: Pre-telescope

+Heliocentric model

-Various astronomers, especially those who had access to more precise observations, were skeptical of the geocentric model and proposed alternatives, including the heliocentric theory (now known to be correct) where the planets and the Earth orbit the Sun.
-Many proposals did not diffuse outside the local culture, or did not become locally dominant.
+Various astronomers, especially those who had access to more precise observations, were skeptical of the geocentric model and proposed alternatives, including the heliocentric theory in which the planets and the Earth orbit the Sun.
+Many proposals did not spread outside the local culture, or did not become locally dominant.
 Aristarchus of Samos had speculated about heliocentrism in Ancient Greece; Martianus Capella taught in the early Middle Ages that both Mercury and Venus orbit the Sun, while the Moon, the Sun and the other planets orbit the Earth; in Al-Andalus, Arzachel proposed that Mercury orbits the Sun, and heliocentric astronomers worked in the Maragha school in Persia.
-Kerala-based astronomer Nilakantha Somayaji proposed a geoheliocentric system, in which the planets circled the Sun while the Sun and Moon and stars orbiting the Earth.
+Kerala-based astronomer Nilakantha Somayaji proposed a geoheliocentric system, in which the planets circled the Sun while the Sun, Moon and stars orbited the Earth.

 Finally, Polish astronomer Nicolaus Copernicus developed in full a system called Copernican heliocentrism, in which the planets and the Earth orbit the Sun, and the Moon orbits the Earth.
-Though the by-then-late Copernicus' theory was known to Danish astronomer Tycho Brahe, he did not accept it, and proposed his own geoheliocentric Tychonic system.
+This theory was known to Danish astronomer Tycho Brahe, but he did not accept it, and proposed his own geoheliocentric Tychonic system.
 Brahe undertook a substantial series of more accurate observations.
-German natural philosopher Johannes Kepler at first worked to combine Copernican system with Platonic solids in line with his interpretation of Christianity and an ancient musical resonance theory known as Musica universalis.
-After becoming an assistant for Brahe, Kepler inherited the observations and was directed to mathematically analyze the orbit of Mars.
+German natural philosopher Johannes Kepler at first worked to combine the Copernican system with Platonic solids, in line with his interpretation of Christianity and an ancient musical resonance theory known as Musica universalis.
+After becoming an assistant of Brahe, Kepler inherited the observations and was directed to mathematically analyze the orbit of Mars.
 After many failed attempts, he eventually made the groundbreaking discovery that the planets moved around the Sun in ellipses.
-He formulated and published what are now known as Kepler's laws of planetary motion from 1609 to 1615.
+He formulated and published what are now known as Kepler's laws of planetary motion from 1609 to 1619.
 This became the dominant model among astronomers, though as with celestial sphere models, the physical mechanism by which this motion occurred was somewhat mysterious and theories abounded.

-It took some time for the new theories to diffuse across the world.
-For example, with the Age of Discovery already well underway, astronomical thought in America was based on the older Greek theories, but newer western European ideas began to appear in writings by 1659.
+It took some time for the new theories to spread across the world.
+For example, with the Age of Discovery already well under way, astronomical thought in America was based on the older Greek theories, but newer western European ideas began to appear in writing by 1659.